-Community facilities and Recreation
+Community Facilities and Recreation/Sporting Facilities

-This section of the guidance considers the impact of new development on Council owned community facilities such as libraries and community halls and large scale sporting facilities such as pitches and swimming pools.
+This section of the guidance considers the impact of new development on Council owned community facilities such as libraries and community halls (defined as a versatile space which can be hired for activities such as classes, meetings, and sport and recreation) and large scale sporting facilities such as sports halls/centres and pitches.
 It also looks at the requirements for new housing developments to include appropriate levels of open space and recreation within the site.
 The reference to the 20 Minute Neighbourhood concept above is equally relevant in this section of the guidance.

-In order to ensure recreation and community facilities are available to serve a new development, the impact of new dwellings on the current provision on them must be considered.
-It has been the Council's approach to concentrate leisure and recreational opportunities in specific areas as opposed to having a large number of smaller facilities that would incur higher management costs and may have a more limited appeal to residents.
+In order to ensure community and recreation/sport facilities are available to serve a new development, the impact of new dwellings on the current provision on them must be considered.
+It has been the Council's approach to concentrate such facilities in specific areas as opposed to having a large number of smaller facilities that would incur higher management costs and may have a more limited appeal to residents.
 The general approach when assessing the impact of a proposal on community facilities is to improve and expand existing facilities to meet the new demand before considering the creation of new facilities or assets, but with consideration being given to the need to ensure that facilities are accessible to the community.